Painful Periods and Red Light Therapy

 The Evidence is In

-Research is still ongoing, but several studies have shown promising results.
+Research is still ongoing, but several studies have shown very promising results.
 Here are a few highlights:

 • Study One: A randomized controlled trial published in the Journal of Obstetrics and Gynaecology Research found that women who received PBM therapy reported significant reductions in menstrual pain compared to those who received a placebo treatment.